Tagging a jet from a dark sector with Jet-substructures at colliders: Introduction

-In next section we briefly introduce our models and show how could those dark hadron decay to SM states promptly.
-Section 3 is dedicated to a comprehensive exhibition of the ability of jet-substructure on discriminating dark jet and QCD jet.
-We also explain the reason why these variables are useful.
+In next section we briefly introduce our model, and discuss which model setting can cause a ``SM QCD-like" dark jet.
+Section 3 is dedicated to a comprehensive study of various jet-substructure variables and an exhibition of their discriminant performance.
 In section 4 we use an example at LHC to show the effect of our dark jet tagging method.
 Then we summarize this work in section 5.
-A brief discussion of theoretical uncertainties in our jet discrimination will be given in appendix A.
+A brief discussion of theoretical uncertainties from Monte Carlo simulation will be given in appendix A. In appendix B we discuss the feasibility of our method.

-\section{Benchmark scenarios for Dark QCD models}
+\section{Benchmark scenarios for dark QCD models}

-We introduce a new non-Abelian gauge group $SU(N_d)$ which describes dynamics in the dark sector in addition to the SM gauge group $SU(3)\times SU(2)\times U(1)$.
+We introduce a new non-Abelian gauge group $SU(N_d)$ which describes dynamics in the dark sector.
 Several light dark quarks as fundamental representations of $SU(N_d)$ are also required for constitution of dark hadron.
-Here, a light dark quark means a dark quark that contributes to the running of dark strong coupling $\alpha_d(\mu)$ from dark confinement scale $\Lambda_d$ to a higher energy scale.
-For dark color confinement, the number of dark quarks flavors $n_f$ should be smaller than $\frac{11}{2}N_d$.
+Here, a light dark quark means a dark quark which is lighter than dark confinement scale $\Lambda_d$.
+For $SU(N_d)$ to confine, the number of light dark quarks flavors $n_f$ should be smaller than $\frac{11}{2}N_d$.
 At an energy scale much higher than $\Lambda_d$, the Lagrangian of dark sector can be written as: